PseudoDevs/IamGhost/FATAL14.md

-Last updated: 2024-04-02 17:54:31
+Last updated: 2024-04-02 17:55:04
-Random Quote: Moral excellence comes about as a result of habit.
-We become just by doing just acts, temperate by doing temperate acts, brave by doing brave acts. - Aristotle
+Random Quote: Along with success comes a reputation for wisdom. - Euripides